oveits/velocity-temple/ReadMe.txt

     java.exe -jar camel-spring2.jar

-The Server Port can be configured in the file
+The Server Port can be configured in the file properties/velocity-template-temple.properties:

-    properties/velocity-template-temple.properties
+    e.g.
+    inputport=80

 Functions:
 ==========